Indotyphlops madgemintonae: Subspecies

 Nota bene: A trinomial authority in parentheses indicates that the subspecies was originally described in a genus other than Indotyphlops.

 Etymology

 The specific name, madgemintonae (genitive, feminine, singular), is in honor of Madge Alice Shortridge Rutherford Minton (1920–2004), the wife of American herpetologist Sherman A. Minton.
 The subspecific name, shermani (genitive, masculine, singular), is in honor of Sherman A. Minton.

+Description

+Dorsally, Indotyphlops madgemintonae is dark brown.
+Ventrally, it is light brown.
+It has 336–364 dorsal scales in the vertebral row.
+The tail ends in a spine.

 Geographic range

-I. madgemintonae is found in the Kashmir region of Pakistan.
+Indotyphlops madgemintonae is found in the Kashmir region of Pakistan.

+Habitat

+The preferred natural habitat of Indotyphlops madgemintoni is pine forest, at altitudes up to 1,315 m.